STRENGTHENING FAMILIES FOR OVER 40 YEARS

 All trainings are scheduled at your convenience before, during, or after work hours at the location of your choosing.
 Many businesses utilize their staff meetings and training days for these professional development opportunities.
 Community trainings are also available for individuals and families upon request.

-Rileigh Blanchet, Community Coordinator, rileigh@fcctf.org
+Rileigh Blanchet, Social Services Director, rileigh@fcctf.org

-Emily Chaney, Parent Engagement Specialist, echaney@fcctf.org
+Emily Rackliffe, Parent Engagement Specialist and Visitation Supervisor, erackliffe@fcctf.org

 Tags :